 Public charging points

 The network of public charging points is rapidly expanding to cope with the advent of electric cars, and will need to grow a lot further if EV’s take off as predicted.
-There ‘market’ is still evolving and there are quite number of competing charging networks to choose from, with different payment models.
+The ‘market’ is still evolving and there are quite number of competing charging networks to choose from, with different payment models.
 Some work on a pay per use model; some via a subscription where you pay a single annual fee; and some (notably in local authority car parks or supermarkets) are still free – but may involve paying for parking.
 Here’s a recent article on the choices available from the Carbuyer website.

 Some of the largest UK networks at present are:

 - The Polar network has 5000 charge points nationwide and works via a monthly subscription (currently £7.85).
+They’ve recently hooked up with some Harvester restaurants, allowing you to charge up while you tuck in.

 - Pod Point has 1500 charging stations nationwide, including many at Sainsbury stores and Southern Rail stations.